 By the second refrain the assault of word play has become relentless:

-He storms my trench and he’s not dead,
+He storms my trench and he’s not afraid,

 His bayonet makes me cry for aid,